Candidates with Diabetes

 What if I become ill during testing?

-If you become ill during your test, notify the invigilator.
-If you are not well enough to continue, you should ask the invigilator to end your test.
+If you become ill, raise your hand to notify the invigilator.
+If you are not well enough to continue, ask to end your test.